durbanlegend/thag_rs/README.md

 The REPL feature, in particular the most convenient `eval` mode, is not suited to scripts of over about 1K characters, due to the limitations of the underlying line editor.
 These limitations can be overcome by using the `edit` mode instead, but by this point it is probably more convenient just to use the --stdin/-s feature instead or save the source in a .rs file and run it from the command line.

 ## Features

+_Rust is primarily an expression language....
+In contrast, statements serve mostly to contain and explicitly sequence expression evaluation._

+_— The Rust Reference_

 * Runs serious Rust scripts (not just the "Hello, world!" variety) with no need to create a project.
 * Aims to be the most capable and reliable script runner.
 * Crucially, specific features of dependencies may be specified, giving your scripts access to advanced functionality.
 Local path and git dependencies may also be specified, allowing you to access your unpublished crates.
-* A choice of modes:
+* A choice of modes - bearing in mind the importance of expressions in Rust:
     * expression mode for small, basic expressions on the fly
-    * REPL adds interactivity and a more convenient multi-line mode
+    * REPL mode offers interactivity and accepts multi-line expressions since it respects matching braces, brackets, parens and quotes.
-    * stdin mode accepts larger scripts on the fly and provides basic TUI (terminal user interface) editing in place.
+    * stdin mode accepts larger scripts or programs on the fly, which need not be expressions as such.
+Being stdin it can be used with piped input.
+    * edit mode adds basic TUI (terminal user interface) editing-in-place to stdin mode.
-    * script mode runs any valid script or program in a .rs file.
+    * the classic script mode runs any .rs file consisting of a valid Rust script or program.
 * You may develop a module of a project individually by giving it its own main method and embedded Cargo dependencies and running it from rs-script.
 * You can use a shebang to write scripts in Rust.
 * Supports a personal library of code samples for reuse.
 The starter set provided includes multiple examples from popular crates, as well as original examples including fast factorial and Fibonacci calculation with big-integer support, light-dark theme detection, TUI editing and colour support.